forseti-security/forseti-security/_docs/_latest/concepts/architecture.md

     Forseti modules.
  3. Scanner compares the data collected by Inventory to the policy rules you set.
- 4. **what's happening with the Cloud SQL to GCP connection here?**
- 5. Notifier sends Scanner findings to one or more of the following channels you
+ 4. Notifier sends Scanner findings to one or more of the following channels you
     configure: Cloud Storage, SendGrid, and Slack.
- 6. You use Explain to check your Cloud IAM policies.
+ 5. You use Explain to check your Cloud IAM policies.
- 7. Enforcer uses Google Cloud APIs to make sure policies match your desired state.
+ 6. Enforcer uses Google Cloud APIs to make sure policies match your desired state.
- 8. **what's happening with the CLI to GRPC Server connection here?**
+ 7. You use the CLI to query Forseti data via GRPC.
- 9. You use Data Studio or MySQL Workbench to visualize the Forseti data stored in CloudSQL.
+ 8. You use Data Studio or MySQL Workbench to visualize the Forseti data stored in CloudSQL.